g-farrow/boto3_batch_utils/advanced-usage/limits.md

 | SQS - Standard       | 262,144 bytes           |
 | SQS - FIFO           | 262,144 bytes           |

+Submitting a payload which exceeds the client's payload byte size limit will result in a `ValueError` exception.

 ### Batches and Batch Management
 Each client will manage the size of the batches it sends to its respective service.
-Each time a new payload is submitted to the client it will decide when to send a batch based the following criteria:
+Each time a new payload is submitted to the client it will decide when to send a batch based on the following criteria:

 ##### Maximum Batch Size
 The client has a maximum batch size, or payload count.
 Each client may have a different maximum batch size: